maker-ATOM/Robonautica-AMR/README.md

 - [x] Spawn at the origin of the environment
 - [x] Teleoperate the robot and map the environment.
-- [x] localization for SLAM
+- [x] localization for SLAM.
+- [x] Statc Path plan using move_base
 - [x] Collision avoidance and control of the robot using move_base from Navigation stack.

-## Task pending

-Due to time constrains the following tasks were not completed.

 - [ ] Scan the ArUco markers and store the robot’s closest possible pose with respect to the marker when scanning the ArUco marker.
 - [ ] Autonomously navigate to each ArUco marker
+- [ ] Controller node so robot reaches all the generated waypoints

 ## What next?